-Lewis Dot Structures
+Tutorial > Lewis Dot Structures

-You can create renderings of Lewis Dot Structures with the ChemDoodle Web Components.
-This is done by setting the Atom.numLonePair variable as shown in the following examples.
+For atoms, it is important to show lone pairs by setting the Atom.numLonePair variable as shown in the following examples.
 The sketcher also has tools to allow the drawing of lone pairs.
 The lone pairs will automatically be placed in the optimal positions.
-You can change how lone pairs appear with the following visual specifications:
+You can change how lone pairs appear with the following styles:

 • atoms_lonePairDistance_2D – This is the distance between the lone pair and the atom.